Rambeboy/bless-network-bot/README.md

 - Go to application tab - look for Local Storage in storage list -> click `https://bless.network` and you will see your B7S_AUTH_TOKEN.

-- or you can go Console tab and paste this
+- Or you can go Console tab and paste this
 	```bash
 	localStorage.getItem('B7S_AUTH_TOKEN')
 	```